miklevin/MikeLev.in/_posts/2023-03-29-using-copilot-to-help-with-daily-journaling.md

 ---
 date: 2023-03-29
 title: Using Copilot to Help With Daily Journaling
-permalink: /blog/using-copilot-to-help-with-daily-journaling/
 headline: Exploring AIs and Staying Ahead of the Curve with Copilot
 description: I recently received a video from my boss about the potential of AIs in the future and was reminded of the opportunities and dangers that come with this technology.
 I decided to write in my journal about the potential of technology and my plans to stay ahead of the curve.
 I switched from Vim to NeoVim, enabled Copilot for markdown files, and tested out the new feature.
 I also discussed my plans to stream the breakthrough live on YouTube and shared my thoughts on SEO.
 keywords: AI, Copilot, NeoVim, markdown, YouTube, SEO, TTYL, Links API, Moz Pro, Pipulate, 404.html
-categories: youtube, copilot, ai, pipulate, seo, neovim, moz pro
+categories: moz pro, neovim, copilot, youtube, pipulate, seo, ai
+permalink: /blog/using-copilot-to-help-with-daily-journaling/
 layout: post
 ---

 When someone generalizes about a whole population, they're projecting things they think about themselves, because whole populations will abide by average